spacecatpixel/lokidocs/docs/LokiServices/Messenger/public_channel_setup.md

 ## Reporting Bugs

-After you have sought out for help through our communication channels and have not come to any solutions we recommend opening up a issue ticket on the [Loki messenger public server](https://github.com/loki-project/loki-messenger-public-server/issues) repository.
+After you have sought out for help through our communication channels and have not come to any solutions we recommend opening up a issue ticket on the [Session public server](https://github.com/loki-project/loki-messenger-public-server/issues) repository.

 Please use the following Github Issue Template for any github issues created: [Github Issue Template Example](../../../Contributing/Issue_Template/).